 This article is dedicated to future lottery winners.
 For an optimized reading experience, you are encouraged to hold a lottery ticket in your non-dominant hand while reading.

-In 2002, Andrew has won $170.5 million playing the lottery, and donated parts of his earnings to support causes close to his heart.
+In 2002, Andrew had won $170.5 million playing the lottery, and donated parts of his earnings to support causes close to his heart.

 Billie used his $31 million lottery winnings to pay bills, buy cars and homes for his family, and purchase close to 500 turkeys to feed the hungry.

-Janite made good use of her $18 million lottery prize by donating to the Democratic National Committee, the Washington University, as well as political candidates that shared her left-wing ideals.
+Janite made good use of her $18 million lottery prize by donating to the Democratic National Committee, the Washington University, and political candidates that shared her left-wing ideals.

 What do these 3 lottery winners have in common besides their generosity?

 They are broke.
 And that’s truly unfortunate.

 Filing for chapter 13 is not the American Dream portrayed on cheesy lottery TV ads, nor is it the outcome that lottery players envisioned when they handed their three hard-earned dollars over in exchange for that colorful piece of paper.

 But here we are, being confronted with the reality that nearly one-third of US lottery winners have declared bankruptcy afterward.
 Even the wealthy – like the aforementioned Andrew who was worth a whopping $17 million prior to taking home the lottery prize – cannot escape this curse.

 If a $17 million net worth does not shield a person from solemn talks with Insolvency Trustees, the chance of overcoming financial hardship following a lottery win seems rather bleak.